SuXYIO/declmysys/docs/formats/represents/priority.md

 The priority value is shared among `packages.toml`, `dots/`, `actions/` (i.e. tasks sorted by priority together), which their default priority values are: `200`, `100`, `50`.

+> [!NOTE]
-> Note: First designed an `order` model, which can spec order via dir name and file name, and even a combination of both.
+> Designed an `order` model at first, which can spec order via dir name and file name, and even a combination of both.
 But eventually, I thought it was too hard to implement.
 Thanks to the _Optimization Principle_ in Unix Philosophy, I abandoned that.
 Maybe later.